chase-seibert/blog/_posts/2022-09-27-create-a-strategy.md

 ## Diagnosis

-Steve Jobs' diagnosis is that the company has failed to innovate.
+Steve Jobs' diagnosis was that the company has failed to innovate.
 That did prove to be a decisive challenge to the business, that once solved, did lead to success.
 That's not to say that it was the *only* strategy that would have been successful.
 This diagnosis is a good example of what Rumelt calls a key insight.

 > The first step of making strategy real is figuring out the big ‘aha’ to gain sustainable competitive advantage—in other words, a significant, meaningful insight about how to win.